 When more than 40 percent of the students in a school are receiving subsidized lunches, that school is considered by the California Department of Education to be a school with higher concentrations of low-income students.
-About 70 percent of the state's schools are in this category.
-When less than 25 percent of the students in a school are receiving subsidized lunches, that school is considered by the CDE to be a school
+When less than 25 percent of the students in a school are receiving subsidized lunches, that school is considered by the CDE to be a school with lower concentrations of lowincome students.

-DISTRICT FACTOR DESCRIPTION CORE COURSES NOT TAUGHT BY HQT IN DISTRICT Districtwide Percentage of core courses not taught by "highly qualified" teachers (HQT) 5% Schools with more than 40% of students from lower-income homes Schools whose core courses are not taught by "highly qualified" teachers 5% Schools with less than 25% of students from lower-income homes Schools whose core courses are not taught by "highly qualified" teachers 0% with lower concentrations of low-income students.
-About 19 percent of the state's schools are in this category.
+DISTRICT FACTOR DESCRIPTION CORE COURSES NOT TAUGHT BY HQT IN DISTRICT Districtwide Percentage of core courses not taught by "highly qualified" teachers (HQT) 2% Schools with more than 40% of students from lower-income homes Schools whose core courses are not taught by "highly qualified" teachers 2% Schools with less than 25% of students from lower-income homes Schools whose core courses are not taught by "highly qualified" teachers 0%